-When most homeowners picture a plunger, they imagine a wooden stick with a red suction cup at the end.
-While it’s true that this classic image is indeed a common type of plunger, there are actually several different plunger designs in use today.
-The best type of plunger for the job depends on the type of clog affecting the pipe, as well as the size of the drainpipe suffering from the blockage.
+When most homeowners picture a plunger, they imagine a wooden stick with a red or black suction cup at the end.
+While this classic image is indeed a common type of plunger, there are actually several different plunger designs in use today.
+The best type for the job depends on the type of clog affecting the pipe and the size of the drainpipe suffering from the blockage.

 How a Taze Plunger Works

 The rod must be steel, as other metals, such as aluminum or copper, don’t have the strength to maintain their shape as the taze plunger functions.
-Using the metal rod, the disc is pushed into the pipe, which creates a high pressure zone that affects any water and air between the disc and the clog.
+Using the metal rod, the disc is pushed into the pipe, which creates a high-pressure zone that affects any water and air between the disc and the clog.
 This high pressure eventually destroys or pushes the clog so it can be cleared out of the pipe, typically through a running trap.

-How You Can Benefit from a Taze Plunger
+How You Can Benefit From a Taze Plunger